MiniGameWorlds/MiniGameWorld/resources/devWiki/making-minigame-guide.md

 - `view`: If true, players can view the minigame
 - `customDetectableEvents`: Custom detectable event list ([Detectable Event List])
 - `useEventDetector`: If false, no events will be passed to the minigame ([Detectable Event List])
+- `scoreboard`: If true, scoreboard will be shown to players (`scoreboard` option in settings.yml needed)

 ### How to use
 ```java